iamherve/classify/README.md

-# ClassiFy
+# CLASSIFY

-`ClassiFy` is a deep learning library that helps classify new articles per category.
+`ClassiFy` is a deep learning library that helps classify news articles per category.

-## Categories
+## CATEGORIES

 At the moment, only the following categories are supported:
 - Technology